USC band

 *Many schools have created programs with an “American-style” curriculum designed to earn credit at U.S. universities.
 These programs generally have “American-style” course numbers and titles/content (e.g., Intro to U.S. Politics, U.S. History 1, etc.) and are taught by faculty visiting for a term from schools throughout the U.S. These courses are not part of the regular degree curriculum at the host institution, and USC does not accept these programs for transfer credit.

-**Some schools create summer sessions intended solely for a study abroad audience to give foreign students an experience with the host institution’s faculty and content.
+**Some schools create summer sessions intended solely for study abroad students to give them an experience with the host institution’s faculty and content.
 These courses are not part of the regular degree curriculum, generally are not open to regular degree-seeking students and, in most cases, are not applicable to a degree at the host institution.
 USC does not accept these programs for transfer credit.

 Programs Taught by Unaccredited or Unrecognized Institutions

-Many students study abroad through unaccredited institutions such as language institutes, schools that are not recognized by their home government to grant university degrees, or for-profit study abroad organizations.
+Many students study abroad through unaccredited institutions such as language institutes, schools that are not approved by their home government to grant university degrees, or for-profit study abroad organizations.
 Although such programs may offer students the chance to receive a transcript from an accredited or recognized institution (often for a fee), USC will not accept these programs for transfer credit.
-USC expects that the host institution that provides the transcript teaches the courses, and/or retains direct, detailed curricular oversight over the courses offered, and meets all of the criteria listed above.
+USC expects that the host institution providing the transcript will teach the courses, and/or retain direct, detailed curricular oversight over the courses offered, and meet all the criteria listed above.

 In most cases, online courses will receive the same credit in transfer as the classroom version at the sending institution.
-However, online or hybrid laboratory science classes will not satisfy GE Categories 3, D or E, nor earn equivalence to USC lab science courses.
-Online or hybrid foreign language courses are not equivalent to USC foreign language courses nor will they fulfill the language requirement.
+However, online or hybrid laboratory science classes will not satisfy GE Categories 3 (pre-2015 GE program), D or E, nor earn equivalence to USC lab science courses.
+Online or hybrid foreign language courses are not equivalent to USC foreign language courses, nor will they fulfill the language requirement.

-Any courses taught in non-traditional settings or timeframes, including compact intersessions or open-ended distance education courses, require individual review after completion of course.
-In these cases no advance guarantee of credit can be made.
+Any courses taught in non-traditional settings or timeframes, including compact intersessions or open-ended distance education courses, require individual review after completion of the course.
+In these cases, no advance guarantee of credit can be made.